 A number of fished species reside on intertidal seagrass flats or use them at high tide (Bryars 2003).
-No predictions of change are available for the TPMP and little is known about the possible response of other intertidal seagrass species and ecosystem changes following protection.
+Razorfish, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Winninowie and Yatala Harbor SZs of the USGMP (Bailey et al. 2012a).
+Little is known about the possible response of other intertidal seagrass species and ecosystem changes following protection.
 Potential indicators for monitoring intertidal seagrass ecosystems include size/abundance/diversity of fish, invertebrate and seagrass communities, and seagrass extent.